netw0rm/atlaskit/packages/ak-tag/docs/USAGE.md

 ## Play with it

-Go to [` the story book`](https://aui-cdn.atlassian.com/atlaskit/stories/ak-avatar/2.3.1/) to try for yourself.
+Go to [` the Storybook`](https://aui-cdn.atlassian.com/atlaskit/stories/ak-avatar/2.3.1/) to try for yourself.